joaopizani/functional-hardware-survey/proposal/proposal.md

 First of all, a brief review was done of secondary literature to decide which languages/libraries to investigate.
 My own experience and background also helped with this choice.
 The chosen EHDLs are hosted in the purely functional language Haskell and in the dependently-typed Coq.
 They are:

   * Lava (Chalmers and Kansas varieties) - Embedded in Haskell
   * ForSyDe - Embedded in Haskell
   * Coquet - Embedded in Coq

-Using some mildly-complex circuits (yet to be defined) as case studies, the EHDLs will be compared based on a number of criteria.
-Initial research in the literature that defines the EHDLs gave me some ideas of interesting criteria.
+Using some mildly-complex circuits as case studies, the EHDLs will be compared based on a number of criteria.
+The circuits to be described and analyzed in each EHDL will fall under the following
+classification:

+  * **Combinational / arithmetic:** Simple combinational circuit, such as an ALU, filter, etc.
+  * **Mostly sequential / state-machine:** Some simple memory component or state machine
+  * **Mix of combinational / sequential:** A very reduced instruction set processor or something similar

+Initial research in the literature that defines the EHDLs gave me some ideas of interesting criteria with which to evaluate them.
 This list might be reduced if it turns out to be too big:

   * Capability/ease of simulation
   * Capability/ease of verification (of formal properties)
   * Capability to express generic (parameterized) families of circuits